 Hopefully, you now feel you understand what a cap means in soccer and where and how this term originated.

-If you are interested in more information about “caps” in soccer click here to go to my article about whether or not soccer has a salary cap.
+If you want more information about “caps” in soccer, check out my article about whether or not soccer has a salary cap.

-Alternatively, click here to go to my comprehensive glossary of all the terms used in soccer and check out even more of the meanings of words in soccer.
+Alternatively, you may also find it helpful to look at my comprehensive glossary of all the terms used in soccer and check out even more of the meanings of words in soccer.